mickaelChen/MaskGIT-MAE/README.md

 ## Pretrained Model

-You can download the pretrained MaskGIT models in the release of the code.
+You can download the pretrained MaskGIT models in hugging face: https://huggingface.co/llvictorll/Maskgit-pytorch/tree/main

 ## Contribute